Underfitting and Overfitting in Machine Learning

 How to Avoid Underfitting in Machine Learning?

-Reduce Regularization
+Reduce Regularisation

 Change the Model Architecture